-The Hikka Tranz by Cinnamon, down the street from the Coral Reef Hotel, was fancier with a nicer pool and group activities, but it was a little bit more expensive.
+The Hikka Tranz, down the street from the Coral Reef Hotel, was fancier with a nicer pool and group activities, but it was a little bit more expensive.
 We did some searching once we got to Hikkaduwa and learned something really interesting.

 You could play a little game of price chicken and not book all your nights ahead of time.
 That way, if the really nice hotel down the street opens up deep discounts, you can move over.
 You can also decide that the uglies are just too ugly and move on down the coast to a new city once you work through the good activities in Hikkaduwa.

 Pro-Tip: We found a massive price drop with online shopping once we got in country.